AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 **It's designed for fatigued athletes.** Every design decision asks: "would someone who just got armbarred 3 times actually use this?"

+The top 4 design elements to reduce friction to log things:
-30-second timer?
-Gamifies the speed.
+- 30-second timer --> Gamifies the speed.
-Progress bar?
-Makes it feel less daunting.
+- Progress bar --> it feel less daunting.
-Auto-submit?
-Respects your time if you can't finish.
+- Auto-submit --> Respects your time if you can't finish.
-Sliders instead of text?
-Faster and easier than typing.
+- Sliders instead of text --> Faster and easier than typing.

 **It targets tech workers who do BJJ.** Silicon Valley is obsessed with BJJ right now (Zuckerberg, half of YC founders, etc.).
 These people actually care about data and are willing to pay for insights.

 **It gives you a mirror, not advice.** BJJ is too vague and situational for an app to tell you "do this move."
 But it CAN show you patterns you're blind to.
 Like how you thought you were aggressive but actually you've been playing defense 80% of the time.

 **It's built by someone who needs it.** I'm a blue belt on paper, high-level white belt in reality.
 I live this frustration.
-I know exactly when someone would pull out their phone post-roll and when they'd say "fuck it, I'm too tired."

-## The Vision
+## The Project

-Right now it's just me building this nights and weekends.
-I'm a sophomore at UC Davis, I train at Caio Terra, I haven't even passed Data Structures yet.
-This is my first real product.

 **Short-term goal: 75 active users.**

 That's it.
-Not 10,000.
-Not viral growth.
-Just 75 people from gyms in Sacramento who log at least once a week for 2+ months.
+Just 75 people from gyms in Davis + Sacramento who log at least once a week for 2+ months.

 If I can prove that people will consistently log their training even when I'm not nagging them, then I know there's something here.